waynodiablo/Oystercard/pills/clojure.md

   (:require [clj-http.client]))
 ```

-The `:require` clause tells the compiler that we want access to the functions defined in the `clj-http/client` namespace.
-The client namespace contains a function called `get` that gets an HTTP page.
+The `:require` clause tells the compiler that we want access to the functions defined in the `clj-http/client` namespace inside our own `clojure-intro.core` namspace.
+The `clj-http/client` defines a function called `get` that gets the contents of an HTTP page.

 The `clj-http.client/get` function expects to recieve the URL to get as a string.
 We can execute it like so: